Mamie Earl Sells Scholarship

 This scholarship award honors Mamie's philosophy that we must "lift as we climb," meaning that we must act as role models and mentors to the young women of today and tomorrow.

 The YWCA Mamie Earl Sells Scholarship Fund was established in 1993 to provide financial assistance and support to an outstanding African-American female high school senior entering a post-secondary institution.
 The scholarship is offered annually in conjunction with the YWCA Career Women of Achievement Luncheon.
 A committee evaluates and updates the scholarship application, assists in its distribution and promotion, and selects 10 finalists, who include two runners-up and one winner.
 Evaluation criteria include academic record, personal challenges and hardships, ACT and/or SAT scores, letters of recommendation, class rank, honors and awards, involvement in extra-curricular activities and community service, and employment history.
 Applicants are required to write two brief essays, one describing their greatest challenge and how it has affected them, and one explaining what Mamie Earl Sells' philosophy, "Lift as we climb," means to them.

-The 2017 Mamie Earl Sells Scholarship is presented by The Kroger Co.
-The recipient was honored at the 38th Annual Career Women of Achievement Luncheon on May 10, 2017.
+The 2018 Mamie Earl Sells Scholarship is presented by The Kroger Co.
+The recipient will be honored at the 39th Annual Career Women of Achievement Luncheon on May 9, 2018.

 For questions, email Sophia Gilligan Helms or call (513) 361-2127.

 Applications for the 2018 award are now being accepted.
 Download application.

 Malika Muhammad will not be deterred.
 Even though she was born with Sickle Cell Anemia, the high school senior still manages to maintain a 3.943 grade point average, work a part-time job and an internship, volunteer throughout the community and even make Homecoming Court.
 Armed with a cheerful disposition and a thirst for knowledge she gives 100% to everything she encounters.